gompa/CodeIgniter4/README.md

 This repository holds the pre-alpha code for CodeIgniter 4 only.
-Version 4 is a complete rewrite to bring the quality and the code into a more modern version, while still keeping as many of the things intact that has made people love the framework over the years.
+Version 4 is a complete rewrite to bring the quality and the code into a more modern version, while still keeping as many of the things intact that made people love the framework over the years.

 **This is pre-release code and should not be used in production sites.**